SCENE 01 / MARINE WILDLIFE

 Nature documentary production throughout Iceland.

+Here is how this works in practice.
 Marine and wildlife filming in Iceland captures some of the most dramatic natural environments in Europe.
 Productions can film humpback whales in Húsavík Bay, Atlantic puffins on the Westman Islands, Arctic foxes—Iceland's only native land mammal—in the Westfjords, and the iconic Icelandic horse on highland farms.
-The North Atlantic, Arctic and Greenland Sea provide outstanding opportunities for cetacean and seabird work, with the Reynisfjara black sand beach and Snæfellsnes Peninsula offering unique coastal locations.
+The North Atlantic, Arctic and Greenland Sea give outstanding chances for cetacean and seabird work, with the Reynisfjara black sand beach and Snæfellsnes Peninsula offering unique coastal locations.

-We work with experienced Icelandic wildlife cinematographers and coordinate permits through the Environment Agency of Iceland (Umhverfisstofnun), Vatnajökull National Park and the Icelandic Transport Authority's Maritime Division.
+Here is the short of it.
+We work with skilled Icelandic wildlife cinematographers and set up permits through the Environment Agency of Iceland (Umhverfisstofnun), Vatnajökull National Park and the Icelandic Transport Authority's Maritime Division.
 Our team handles vessel charters from Húsavík and Snæfellsnes, dive operators in Silfra fissure, and access to Þingvellir, the Westfjords and other remote regions so your crew can focus on filming.

 Capabilities